Traveling to Hawaii? Here's what to know about the Maui fire.

 What parts of Hawaii are experiencing fires?

-According to local news outlet Hawaii News Now, there are "several out-of-control wildfires on Maui and Hawaii Island."
+According to local news outlet Hawaii News Now, there were "several out-of-control wildfires on Maui and Hawaii Island," with a major blaze largely destroying the historic town of Lahaina, on Maui.
+As of Thursday, officials said the Lahaina fire was 80% contained.

-On Maui, the deadly wildfires are currently ablaze in Lahaina, Kihei and Upcountry Maui.
-The northwest part of the Island of Hawaii, between Hapuna and Kawaihae, is also affected.
+Fires also affected Kihei and Upcountry Maui, as well as the northwest part of the Island of Hawaii, between Hapuna and Kawaihae.

 Can I still go to Maui?